pyrmont/articles.inqk.net/src/_posts/2020-02-06-rss-and-newsletters.md

 ---
-title: "RSS in the Age of Newsletters"
+title: "RSS in the Age or Newsletters"
 layout: post
 date: 2020-02-06 16:28:06 +0900
 excerpt: "A plea to remember to syndicate the revolution."
 category:
 tags:
 ---

+**_[Isaac Halvorson][ih] informed me that feed reading service Feedbin offers individual e-mail addresses to its members for use with e-mail newsletters.
+Use the address provided and receive newsletter e-mails with your feeds.
+I still want RSS to be better supported but nice!_**

+[ih]: https://hisaac.net/ "Visit Isaac Halvorson's personal website"

 You may not have noticed but e-mail newsletters are kind of a big deal at the moment.